 Each pack contains two pieces of our Narrow Oak (1″), Wide Oak (1-3/8″), or Extra Wide Oak (2″) framing.
 The wood is grain matched and sanded, ready to stain or finish.
 Two packs make up a complete frame.
 The measurements listed are for your GLASS SIZE.
 All frame pieces are unfinished.

 The frames assemble quickly to produce a sound solid frame.

-All of the frames are precision miter cut, drilled, and countersunk to accept the tempered Phillips screws and oak plugs for the screw holes.
+All of the frames are precision miter cut, drilled, and countersunk to accept the tempered Phillips head screws and oak plugs for the screw holes.
 These are included in a separate individual bag sealed into the top of the pack.

 The allowance for the stained glass is actually 1/16″ greater than the size listed to allow for ease of insertion, out of square and for expansion and contraction.
 Available in two groove widths; 5/16″ wide to accept lead or zinc borders, or 3/16” wide to accept etched glass, SGO groove, or any 1/8″ glass.
 Groove depth is 3/8″ deep.
-(2″ framing is only available with 5/16″ Lead/Zinc groove).
+(2″ framing is only available in 5/16″ Lead/Zinc groove).

 TWO sets make one complete frame.